 Many of the components of the Delcath system are manufactured by sole source suppliers.
 If any of our suppliers fail to meet our needs, or if we are forced for any reason to seek an alternate source of supply, we may be forced to suspend or terminate our Phase III trials.
-Further, if we need a new source of supply after commercial introduction of the Delcath System, we may face long interruptions in obtaining necessary components, which interruptions could jeopardize our ability to supply the Delcath System to the market.
-Any new supplier must demonstrate to the FDA that its components are manufactured in accordance with manufacturing and performance specifications of the Delcath system on file with the FDA.
+Further, if we need a new source of supply after commercial introduction of the Delcath system, we may face long interruptions in obtaining necessary components, which interruptions could jeopardize our ability to supply the Delcath system to the market.
+We must ensure that the components of the Delcath system are manufactured in accordance with manufacturing and performance specifications of the Delcath system on file with the FDA.